zacwellmer/WorldModels/README.md

 ## Visualizations
 To visualize the environment from the agents perspective or generate synthetic observations use the visualizations jupyter notebook

-Sample of a real frame
+Sample of a real frame.

 ![alt text](imgs/true_frame.png "Real Frame")

 Reconstruction of the real frame.
 This can be thought of as what the agent sees.

 ![alt text](imgs/reconstructed_frame.png "Reconstructed Frame")

-This is an entirely imagined frame that never existed
+This is an entirely imagined frame that never existed.

 ![alt text](imgs/imagined.png "Imagined Frame")

 A gif of a reconstructed trajectory.

 ![alt text](imgs/traj.gif "reconstructed trajectory")

 ## Reproducing Results From Scratch